 What can I use instead of vinegar to descale?

-Baking soda or lemon juice is the best alternative to descale your coffee maker.
+Baking soda or lemon juice is the best alternative for your coffee maker.
 The reason is that lemon juice is considered the natural descaler and is very helpful in removing any buildup in your coffee maker.
 However, on the other side, baking soda is famous for removing tough stains and odors.

 Is it safe to clean the coffee maker with bleach?

 Like baking soda, bleach is also the best cleaner for removing the tough stains and buildup in the coffee maker.
 This is a toxic chemical, so be careful when using it.
 Make sure that you rinse the coffee maker thoroughly after cleaning the machine.